-Established in 1872, when Wyoming was still a US territory, this Laramie prison has housed the famous "Old West" outlaw Butch Cassidy.
-Today, visitors to this popular historic site can enjoy a walking tour of the complex, taking in various exhibits in buildings that include the Broom Factory, the Warden's House, and the Horse Barn.
+Established in 1872, when Wyoming was still a United States territory, this Laramie prison has housed the famous "Wild West" outlaw Butch Cassidy.
+Today, visitors to this popular historic site enjoy walking tours of the complex, which features various exhibits in historic buildings including the Broom Factory, the Warden's House, and the Horse Barn.

-Located in the grand and historic Ivinson Mansion, the Laramie Plains Museum is now open for tours and has space available for special events.
+The Laramie Plains Museum is now open for tours and has space available for special events throughout the year.
 The mansion has been restored and its rooms are furnished with items that illustrate life in Wyoming's early settlement years.
-You'll see lavishly decorated living areas and bedrooms along with the more humble, but still fascinating, domestic work spaces.
+You'll see lavishly decorated living areas and bedrooms along with the more humble, but still fascinating, domestic workspaces.

-Located in a distinctive teepee-shaped structure, the University of Wyoming's American Heritage Center collects and preserves historic documents, maps, and photographs.
-While the facility serves scholars and researchers, it does have some exhibits available to the general public.
-This includes paintings by such prominent Western artists as Henry Farnys and Frederic Remington.Continue to 5 of 5 below.
+The American Heritage Center is located in a distinctive teepee-shaped structure on the University of Wyoming campus, where it collects and preserves historical documents, maps, and photographs.
+While the facility primarily serves scholars and researchers, it does have some exhibits available to the general public.
+This includes paintings by such prominent Western artists as Henry Farnys and Frederic Remington.